Aortoiliac occlusive disease

-When the clinical triad of impotence, pelvis and thigh claudication, and absence of the femoral pulses are present, it may also be called Leriche syndrome, which usually affects younger (30-40 year old) males 9.
+Originally the triad of erectile dysfunction, pelvis and thigh claudication, with absence of the femoral pulses was described as Leriche syndrome, which usually affects younger (30-40 year old) males 9.
 However, in contemporary use all aortoiliac occlusions with absent femoral pulses are commonly summarized under this eponym, concomitant sexual dysfunction being often, but not necessarily present 15.

 Aortoiliac occlusive disease is more common in the elderly with an advanced atherosclerotic disease.
 Acute onset is more common in female patients and is associated with poor outcome with approximately 50% mortality.

 In acute cases, symptoms include the 6 Ps: